-The Virginia Medicaid Program covers a variety of behavioral health treatment services under the Addiction and Recovery Treatment Services (ARTS), Community Mental Health Rehabilitation Services (CMHRS) and Psychiatric Services benefits for eligible youth.
+The Virginia Medicaid Program covers a variety of behavioral health treatment services under the Addiction and Recovery Treatment Services (ARTS), Mental Health Services and Psychiatric Services benefits for eligible youth.
 This chapter describes the requirements for the provision of youth mental health residential treatment services which include psychiatric residential treatment facility (PRTF) and therapeutic group home (TGH) services.

-All PRTF and TGH providers of youth mental health residential treatment services are responsible for adhering to this manual and all DMAS policies, their provider contract with the Behavioral Health Services Administrator (BHSA) and state and federal regulations.
+All PRTF and TGH providers of youth mental health residential treatment services are responsible for adhering to this manual, all DMAS policies and state and federal regulations.